 It reminded me of my mixed feelings for their sound, and how I’ve always struggled to really embrace them as the saviours of mainstream rock.
 But I think I know why.

 It’s worth mentioning at this point the band’s shtick.
 Royal Blood are a two-piece.
 Ben Thatcher on drums and Mike Kerr who sings and plays a bass strung with guitar strings (and a shit-load of pedals and effects) through which their signature sound comes.

 Royal Blood can certainly jam.
-The best parts of the album and indeed their live show is when they go off the beaten track.
-‘Come on Over’ and the outro to ‘Into the Black’ (which echoes the bass groove from Muse B-Side ‘Futurism’) prove that on their night, Royal Blood can rock as hard as any act out their.
+The best parts of the album, and indeed their live show, is when they go off the beaten track.
+‘Come on Over’ and the outro to ‘Into the Black’ (which echoes the bass groove from Muse B-Side ‘Futurism’) prove that on their night, Royal Blood can rock as hard as any act out there.

 It’s a considerable feat of technical skill from Kerr to make the bass malarkey work, and an interesting gimmick too.
 God know’s rock music needs a shake up.
 However, it can also feel constraining.

 It may be that Kerr prefers a lower, dirtier sound, or it may be that a bass can only sound like a guitar up to a point.
 Either way, the end result is that whilst there is plenty of garage-rock noodling, there aren’t many riffs that really pop.
 It’s all a gravely soup of static and feedback.
 It’s boiler-plate rock.